Linnchoeuh/libprinto/README.md

 # libprinto
 > You have to include the file `printo.h` in order to use this lib.

-> You must add the -lprinto flag at compilation.
+> You must add the libprinto in the gcc line.

 **There's more info about each function in the .h files of the library**